pkudzia/pkudzia.github.io/_publications/CO-4.md

 ---
-title: "COP 4 | Using mathematical models and vertical jumping to study the limits to human agility"
+title: "4 | Using mathematical models and vertical jumping to study the limits to human agility"
 collection: publications
 permalink: /publication/CO-4
 date: 1980-01-04